 Naples Outdoor Attractions: 7 Spots Nature Lovers Can’t Miss

-Naples may be known for golf, however this destination also offers easy access to natural preserves and state parks in southwest Florida.
-No matter what time of year, wildlife watchers flock to the area to learn and explore Naples’ scenic landscape.
+Naples may be known for golf, however this destination offers easy access to natural preserves and state parks in southwest Florida.
+No matter what time of year, wildlife watchers flock to the area to explore Naples’ scenic landscape.
 Need a place to escape?
 Pick some Naples outdoor attractions and prepare for fun in the sun.

-Top 7 Naples Outdoor Attractions for Nature Lovers
+7 Naples Outdoor Attractions for Nature Lovers

 Corkscrew Swamp Sanctuary